stoeps13/connections-doc/source/admin/customize/r_admin_profiles_ovr_types.md

 -   A profile-type hierarchy cannot contain circular loops.
 The application will fail to start if any loops are detected in the configured hierarchy.
 -   A profile-type declaration that omits a parentId implicitly inherits from snx:personsnx:mtperson.

+    !!! note
-    **Note:** There are important consideration when assigning profile type id values.
+    There are important consideration when assigning profile type id values.
 These values will appear as URL parameters in the Profiles API, and should accordingly facilitate a valid URL encoding.
 The following rules will help avoid encoding issues in the API.

     -   Use ASCII characters and avoid special URL characters.
     -   Do not use spaces or plus symbols \(+\); there are known URL encoding problems specific to these characters.